-Boston Fed chief says Congress needs to weigh in on expanding Main Street loan program to more businesses
+Congress needs to weigh in on expanding Main Street loan program to more businesses, Boston Fed chief says

-The Main Street program has been widely criticized for being too slow to launch and for having such onerous terms that borrowers and lenders don’t want to take part.
-Meanwhile, the program has become a kind of litmus test for how effectively the Fed can reach small and midsized companies.
+The Main Street program has been widely criticized as too slow to launch and as having such onerous terms that borrowers and lenders don’t want to take part.
+Meanwhile, the program has become a litmus test for how effectively the Fed can reach small and midsize companies.
 Many of the Fed’s programs work through the markets, buy up corporate debt and help support a stock market that had been climbing higher while much of the economy falls behind.
 (Stocks have been weighed down by weakness in the tech industry but are still up since the pandemic began.)

-Relaxing the rules of the Main Street lending program so that banks are willing to issue riskier loans could be one solution — but not one without controversy.
+Relaxing the rules of the Main Street program so that banks are willing to issue riskier loans could be one solution — but not one without controversy.
 The Fed can only lend, not give grants, and some companies cannot afford to go into more debt.
 There will be Main Street loans that take losses, Rosengren said, which would ultimately be covered by taxpayer dollars.

 “It’s important for Congress to make clear how much risk they want,” Rosengren told The Post.
-“Right now it’s easy to say, ‘we want lots of loans.’
+“Right now, it’s easy to say, ‘We want lots of loans.’
 But a year and a half from now, people are going to want to know why those loans went bad.”

+Analysis: As permanent economic damage piles up, the Covid Crisis is looking more like the Great Recession

-Rosengren said that it was “completely appropriate” to want to limit the amount of risk to protect taxpayer money.
-But Rosengren also said that any number of rules on the terms sheet could be relaxed to expand the program’s reach.
+Rosengren said it was “completely appropriate” to want to limit the amount of risk to protect taxpayer money, but any number of rules on the terms sheet could be relaxed to expand the program’s reach.

-“If Congress thinks that there should be more attention given to lending, and less attention given to losses, they have the ability to make that clear,” Rosengren said in an interview last week.
+“If Congress thinks that there should be more attention given to lending, and less attention given to losses, they have the ability to make that clear,” Rosengren said in the interview.

 At the same time, a number of Fed leaders, including Chair Jerome H. Powell, have called for more help from Congress to blunt the immediate and long-term economic damage.
 On Tuesday, Senate Majority Leader Mitch McConnell (R-Ky.) announced plans to vote on a slimmed-down coronavirus relief bill later this week, though that legislation is not expected to advance.
 Congress has been stalled for weeks on a stimulus effort.